MildThrone/MildThrone/README.md

 ### <div align="center">I'm Del, a security researcher and software engineer 👨‍💻 </div>

-- 🔭 I’m currently building more robots and other online bots.
-Open to bot ideas and work
+- 🔭 I’m currently building robots and other online tools.
+Open to contract offerings and other short term work

 - 🌱 Currently learning Digital Forensics and Reverse Engineering, along with a lot of automation and scripting

-- ❓ Ask me about anything related to hacking, CTFs and software development.
+- ❓ Ask me about anything related to hacking, CTFs, robotics and software engineering.
 I'd be glad to help!

-- ⚡ Fun fact: I choose tabs over spaces and improper indentation in code stresses me out
+- ⚡ Fun fact: I choose tabs over spaces and improper indentation in code stresses me out.
+I like my code clean.

 <br/>